MaayanLab/clustergrammer-docs/docs/_build_html/_sources/jupyter_widget.txt

   # make interactive widget
   clustergrammer_widget(network=net.widget())

-Clustergrammer-Widget can also be thought of as a
+Clustergrammer-Widget can also be thought of as a general purpose `Pandas`_ DataFrame viewer

 .. _clustergrammer_widget_dev: